-I am of German origin and currently live in Reykjavik (Iceland), where I works for FRISK Software International, creators of F-PROT antivirus.
+I am of German origin and currently live in Reykjavik (Iceland), where I work for FRISK Software International, creators of F-Prot Antivirus, as researcher and developer.

 In my spare time I enjoy programming, reverse engineering, reading books, learning foreign languages and drinking a good brandy or cognac.